June Employment Report Expected To Show Rebound In Job Growth

 "We're seeing uncertainty linger in the background," House said.
 "That's likely to impact businesses' investment decisions but also their willingness to bring on new workers."

-Surveys released this week showed that trade battles are creating a drag not only on U.S. factories but also the much larger services sector of the economy.
+Surveys released this week showed that trade battles are creating a drag not only on U.S. factories, but also the much larger services sector of the economy.
 But neither showed signs of actual contraction.

 "Even with some of these headwinds, we think overall the economy remains in pretty good shape," House said, suggesting the decade-old economic expansion still has room to run.

-At 3.6%, unemployment is the lowest it's been in nearly half a century.
+At 3.6%, unemployment is the lowest it has been in nearly half a century.

 Wages have been growing at an annual rate of just over 3%, outpacing inflation, which is less than 2%.